 Part 1.
 Contents.
 Basic Overview of Superconductivity.
 The Meissner Effect.
 The superconductor exhibits perfect diamagnetism.
 QuickField modules to simulate superconductors: magnetostatics, AC magnetics, transient magnetics.
 Specifying superconducting regions.
 Cooling in zero magnetic field or in finite magnetic field.
 Looking at the problem in QuickField, boundary conditions.
 Relative permeability.
 Flux lines, magnitude of flux density.
 Individual values of the field.

 Part 2.
 Changing edges conditions.
 Mechanical torque working on the superconductor disc.
 Parametric, serial analysis with LabelMover.
 Setting parameters for rotating.
 Deviation of the field.

 Part 3.
-Ring superconductor in axe-wise symmetry.
+Ring superconductor in x-y symmetry.
 Field-cooled boundary condition vs. zero-field-cooled boundary condition.
 Looking at the problem in QuickField.
-Flux density colour maps.
+Flux density color maps.

 Part 4.
 Superconducting rings.
 The model.
 Analysis of magnetic field pictures.
 Flux density tables.